 How can I request more information about AMI Montessori teacher training in the United States?

-Please submit the online inquiry form to the AMI/USA office with information about the specific training centers that you are interested in.
-The AMI/USA office will forward your request to the training centers and send you general information about AMI Montessori teacher training.
+Submit the online inquiry form with information about the specific training centers that you are interested in.
+Your request will be forwarded to the selected training centers.

 Why AMI training?